 The landscape in relation to crimes committed against the NHS changed significantly in a very short period of time given the outbreak of the COVID-19 pandemic; we all need to be alert to emerging threats and the impact these crimes will have across all NHS service lines.

 Currently the NHS is facing one of the most difficult challenges in its history, responding to the COVID-19 pandemic by ensuring funding, supplies and services are being delivered to those most in need.
 Whilst we are all working hard to help patients, NHS colleagues and our families, there remains a significant minority who will take advantage of this crisis to commit crimes for personal gain.
 This minority can have a major impact on the already stretched NHS finances and staffing resource.

-Our Local Counter Fraud Specialist’s (LCFS) and Local Security Management Specialists (LSMS) will ensure that all of our client’s counter fraud, bribery and corruption and security risk arrangements are robust.
-We will engage with clients regularly in regards to emerging risk areas.
+Our Local Counter Fraud Specialist’s (LCFS) and Local Security Management Specialists (LSMS) have ensured that all of our client’s counter fraud, bribery and corruption and security risk arrangements are robust.
+We are engaging with clients regularly regarding emerging risk areas.
 Whilst we recognise that priorities are focused on defeating the virus, fraud, violence against staff and thefts pose a real risk to valuable NHS resources.